Deep Learning for Continuous-Time Stochastic Control with Jumps: Optimal consumption-investment problem

-with $V(T,y) = y^\gamma/ \gamma$.
-This stochastic control problem does not admit an analytical solution but we can instead characterize its solution in terms of PIDE, so as to assess the accuracy of the proposed GPI-PINN algorithms.
-Following \citet{oksendal2019stochastic}, we assume the following form $V(t,y) = A(t) y^\gamma / \gamma$ for the value function.
-First order condition on the HJB equation \eqref{HJBinv} then implies that optimal fractions of wealth is a vector of constants $\pi^*(t,y) = \pi^* :=(\pi^{1,*}, \ldots,\pi^{n,*})^\top $ satisfying
+with $V(T,y) = y^\delta/ \delta$.
+This stochastic control problem does not admit an analytical solution but we can instead characterize its solution in terms of a PIDE, so as to assess the accuracy of the proposed Algorithms \ref{Algo1} and \ref{Algo2}.
+Following \citet{oksendal2007applied}, we assume the value function is of the form $V(t,y) = A(t) y^\delta / \delta$.
+Then optimizing the HJB equation \eqref{HJBinv} leads to first order conditions showing that the optimal consumption rate $c^*$ is independent from the wealth $y$ and given by